syshotdev/beginner-nixos-config/README.md

 ## Defining a new user

 To add a new user, cd into the `users` directory and copy the default.
-(Replace USER with the username that you want)
+(Replace USERNAME with the username that you want)
 ```bash
 cd users/
 cp -r default USERNAME